 Modern design gauges

-The Data Display function uses 12 gauges and 9 registers to display a real time information about the engine operation as measured or calculated by the engine ECU.
+The Data Display function uses 12 gauges and 9 registers to display real time information about the engine as measured or calculated by the engine ECU.
 Parameters are assigned to gauges using the Data Display Settings function.

 Data Display Settings

-The Data Display Settings is used to assign parameters and registers to be displayed by the Data Display function.
+The Data Display Settings function is used to assign parameters and registers to be displayed by the Data Display function.
 Only parameters that are supported by the currently connected ECU are available for selection.

 Parameters and registers can be logged to a file.
 This function can also be accessed from the Data Display function.
 The saved data log file can be analysed using the Data Replay or Log Analyser functions.